shagadellic/SolarData/README.md

 Params to reduce cycling in overcast conditions

-new app will run on android tablet as part of home automation / IoT hub or perhaps a windows / powershell / poshgui solution on said IoT hub
+new app for on android tablet as part of home automation / IoT hub

+or perhaps a windows / powershell / poshgui solution on said IoT hub

 ----------------------------------------------------------------------------------------------------------